hoffoo/elasticsearch-dump/README.md

 1. ```--count``` is the [number of documents](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-request-scroll.html#scroll-scan) that will be request and bulk indexed at a time.
 Note that this depends on the number of shards (ie: size of 10 on 5 shards is 50 documents)
 1. ```--indexes``` is a comma separated list of indexes to copy
 1. ```--all``` copy all indexes, even those starting with '.'.
 The default is false, to ignore marvel and others
+1. ```--workers``` concurrency when we post to the bulk api.
+Only one post happens at a time, but higher concurrency should give you more throughput when using larger scroll sizes.
 1. Ports are required, otherwise 80 is the assumed port

 ## BUGS: